Epoxy Primer Vs. Urethane Primer: Choosing the Best Automotive Coating

 4. Do I need to invest more time in surface preparation for epoxy primer?

 Answer: Yes, epoxy primer requires thorough surface preparation to ensure optimal adhesion.
 Cleaning, degreasing, and smoothing the substrate are essential steps to maximize the performance of epoxy primer.
-(See Also: Bondo vs. Fiberglass: Choosing the Best Auto Repair Solution)
+(See Also: Can You Sand Epoxy Primer?
+Expert Tips for Perfect Finishes)

 5. Which primer is more forgiving for DIY applications?